katcipis/sophia/notes/books/algorithms-live-by.md

 slower, there is more data to search through.
-It specially makes sense when even tough it takes time you eventually remember, it was there and it took time not because your neurons are tired, the path to get there got a lot bigger =).
+It specially makes sense when even tough it takes time you eventually remember, it was there and it took time not because your neurons are tired or slow, the path to get there got a lot bigger =).

+As usual it is a trade-off, if you know more it will be slower to navigate through everything that you know, knowing less makes you look really fast and sharp.